nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     * Pros: Commonly used file format, easy to edit.
 Compatible with other programs.
     * Cons: None
     * Reason for choice: This the best choice as it is an already established file format compatible with other programs.
-* Alternative 2: Use `serializable` java interface
+* Alternative 2: Use `serializable` Java interface
     * Pros: Extremely easy to write and read from file.
 Very good retention of data and it's relationships.
 Easy to implement.
     * Cons: Filetype is not user editable as it is written by the java serializer.
 * Alternative 3: Use a proprietary file format designed specifically for CCA Manager
     * Pros: Able to tailor the design of the file format to suit the requirements of the program.
     * Cons: May not be editable by the user with a text editor.
-Does not offer compatability with any existing programs.
+Does not offer compatibility with any existing programs.

 [Return to top](#CCA-manager-developer-guide)